Understanding benefits words

 Income disregards: money you get that we don’t count towards the income figure we use when we work out your benefit.
 See income and savings.

-Non-dependant deductions: amounts of money we take off your benefit based on the income of other adults you live with.
+Non-dependant deductions: amounts of money we take off your benefit awards based on the income of other adults you live with.
 See other adults.